dspeyer/dspeyer.github.io/combat/index.md

 #### Length

-If the length of a weapon equals or exceeds 40% the width of the available space, the wielder suffers a -2 Close Quarters Penalty on attacks and loses the benefits of Ready.
-The penalty can be negated by adopting a Shooting Stance (which also gives its usual bonus).
+This is the length of the entire weapon and is used for Cramped Quarters Penalty purposes.
+Note that a bow has a length of zero because it is held vertically.

 #### Cost